-We’ll be sharing information, resources, and contacts related to children’s and YA writing, Native books, and the surrounding publishing world.
+We’ll be sharing insights, information, resources, and contacts related to children’s and YA writing, Native books for young readers, and the surrounding publishing world.

 We’re committed to community building, nurturing new voices, supporting working literary artists, and serving kids and teens while centering the needs of Native youth.

-Up to 20 participants will be invited to participate in the program, including group discussions of manuscripts in progress.
+Up to 14 participants will be invited to participate in the program, which will include discussions of manuscripts in progress.

-Applications will be reviewed on a rolling basis, beginning at 10 am EST on April 1, 2021.
-The deadline to apply is June 1, 2021.
+Applications will be reviewed on a rolling basis beginning on April 1, 2022.

 Scholarship priority will be given to early acceptances.
-As part of your application, please be sure to indicate whether financial assistance would be critical to your participation.
+As part of your application, please be sure to indicate on the application form whether financial assistance would be critical to your participation.

 If you have any questions about the application, please contact firstname.lastname@example.org.